FinnBueno/Super-Smash-Christmas/README.md

 # Super-Smash-Christmas
-A minecraft plugin that brings a suepr smash bros based game with a christmas theme to minecraft
+A minecraft plugin that brings a super smash bros based game with a christmas theme to minecraft